 If it starts to bother you and it’s been more than 3 days, just go ahead and process them.

 The worst thing, honestly, is if your tomatoes start to attract flies.
-Those tiny flies will go nutty for moldy tomatoes.
+Tiny fruit flies will go nutty for fermenting tomato seeds, and they can be really annoying if they get inside your house.

-Mix some raw ACV with a drop of dish soap in a little jar to set next to your fermenting tomato seeds.
+Make a homemade trap by mixing some raw ACV with a drop of dish soap and a drop of syrup in a little jar or cup and set it next to your fermenting tomato seeds.
 It helps trap any little flies that might come around.

 How many tomatoes should you save for seed?